- Oops!Something went wrong.Please try again later.

-The 'return' is the yearly profit.
-Another way to think of that is that for every $1 worth of equity, the company was able to earn $0.04 in profit.
+The 'return' is the income the business earned over the last year.
+Another way to think of that is that for every $1 worth of equity, the company was able to earn $0.07 in profit.

-One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
-The limitation of this approach is that some companies are quite different from others, even within the same industry classification.
-As is clear from the image below, Exelon has a lower ROE than the average (10%) in the Electric Utilities industry.
+Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
+Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
+As is clear from the image below, Exelon has a lower ROE than the average (9.4%) in the Electric Utilities industry.

-That certainly isn't ideal.
+That's not what we like to see.
 That being said, a low ROE is not always a bad thing, especially if the company has low leverage as this still leaves room for improvement if the company were to take on more debt.
-A high debt company having a low ROE is a different story altogether and a risky investment in our books.
-You can see the 4 risks we have identified for Exelon by visiting our risks dashboard for free on our platform here.
+A company with high debt levels and low ROE is a combination we like to avoid given the risk involved.
+To know the 2 risks we have identified for Exelon visit our risks dashboard for free.

-Exelon clearly uses a high amount of debt to boost returns, as it has a debt to equity ratio of 1.19.
-Its ROE is quite low, even with the use of significant debt; that's not a good result, in our opinion.
+Exelon clearly uses a high amount of debt to boost returns, as it has a debt to equity ratio of 1.07.
+With a fairly low ROE, and significant use of debt, it's hard to get excited about this business at the moment.
 Debt increases risk and reduces options for the company in the future, so you generally want to see some good returns from using it.